elastic/kibana/packages/kbn-i18n/README.md

 }
 ```

-The engine uses a locale resolution process similar to that of the built-in
+The engine uses a `config/kibana.yml` file for locale resolution process.
-Intl APIs to determine which locale data to use based on the `accept-language`
-http header.
+If `i18n.locale` option is defined this will be used for localization

 The following are the abstract steps i18n engine goes through to resolve the locale value: